-The paper industry has a number of respected certification schemes ensuring the paper you use has come from a sustainable forest source.
-The two most recognisable certifications are the Forest Stewardship Council® (FSC®) and the Programme for the Endorsement of Forest Certification (PEFC™).
+The paper industry uses respected forestry certification schemes to ensure that virgin fibre originates from sustainable sources.
+The two most recognised certification schemes are Forest Stewardship Council® (FSC®) and the Programme for the Endorsement of Forest Certification™ (PEFC™).

 Paper is highly recycled and, in Europe, re-used an average 3.8 times.
 56% of the fibrous raw material used in Europe’s paper industry comes from paper for recycling.[1, 2]

 In 2020, a total of 56 million tonnes of paper was collected and recycled in Europe – a recycling rate of 74%.
 This is approaching the estimated practical maximum of 78%.

 For paper packaging, the recycling rate is even higher, with 83% of paper and cardboard packaging being recycled in Europe.
 Paper is the most recycled packaging material, followed by metal (80%), glass (75%) and plastic (42%).

 Only 16% of European consumers understand that paper and paper-based packaging has a high recycling rate.